httpyac/httpyac.github.io/docs/guide/hooks.md

 httpYac uses a plugin-based architecture.
 Most of the features listed in this documentation are implemented as plugins using hooks.

-The hookable architecture makes httpYac flexible and extensible.
+The plugin architecture makes httpYac flexible and extensible.
 If you are interested in developing a plugin, check out the [Plugin Development Guide](../plugins/).

 ## Project local hooks